nkcraddock/smsgs/Readme.md

 	$ sudo make rabbit

 # server

+    subapi/main.go - web api w/ go martini
   	  /webhooks - subscriptions pointing topic filters to your url endpoint
+      /events - POST an event to dump it into the bus /mock-subscriber - This is the API endpoint the dispatcher pushes to

-# publisher
+# dispatcher
-	test/publisher.go - publishes random events to the main exchange
+	test/dispatcher.go - pulls messages off the queues and delivers them to the appropriate endpoint

 # subscriber
 	test/subscriber.go - reads a specific subscriber queue and prints the messages to stdout